Why the story of the sari is as complex as its pleats

 Sari in the colonial era

-Prior to the societal reforms, Bengali women of the middle and upper classes were generally confined to the private sphere and did not appear in public.
+Prior to the societal reforms in Bengal, where a serious need was felt for recasting women’s living conditions, Bengali women of the middle and upper classes were generally confined to the private sphere and did not appear in public.
 Then emerged the distinct Bhadramahila, or middle-class gentlewoman, who was to gain an education and even participate in the public sphere.
 Until this point, explains sociologist Vinay Bahl, only the prostitutes and women of labouring class were seen in public, and the Bhadramahila had to be physically distinguished from these.
-Her attire — her sari — also had to be ‘suitable’ for coming in contact with unfamiliar men.
+Her attire — her sari — also had to be ”civilised’ and made ‘suitable’ for coming in contact with unfamiliar men.

 Sari and the nation: A pre-eminent hallmark of Indian women